-Like many of his paintings, the one in Kungälv has animals and birds in it, even if we're not sure a House-Hen is an actual bird?
+Like many of his paintings, the one in Kungälv has animals and birds in it, even if we're not sure a House-Hen is an actual bird.
 Anyhow, a favorite composition in his art is birds and animals, which he does impeccably.

-We were not really sure what the story behind this great Mural piece was but we stumbled on a comment on Saige's Facebook and it appears to be inspired by the Russian fairytales of Baba Yaga!
+We were not sure what the story behind this great Mural piece was but we stumbled on a comment on Saige's Facebook and it appears to be inspired by the Russian fairytales of Baba Yaga!

 Baba Yaga is a supernatural being, scary as heck, that among many nasty things dwells deep in the forest in a hut standing on chicken legs!
-It's a wierd fairytale...but a fantastic Mural Wall!
+It's a weird fairytale...but a fantastic Mural Wall!